Skip to Main Content

 • Consider the “so what?” of your topic.
 Why does this topic matter to you?
 Why should it matter to others?

 • What would you like to know more about?
-What do you think your audience would like to know more about?
+What do you think your audience would like to learn about?

-• Think about the value of focusing on a particular period of time, a particular geographical location, a particular organization, or a particular group of people.
-Narrowing the scope of your paper can make it easier to find sources and develop a strong, concise argument or point.
+• Think about the value of focusing on a specific period of time, geographic location, organization, or group of people.
+Narrowing the scope of your paper can make it easier to find sources and develop a strong, concise argument.

 • Try filling out a worksheet to organize your thoughts.